nguyenpham/FelicityEgtb/README.md

 Terms of use
 ---------------

-The files in folder lzma are copyrighted by 7-zip.org and were released under public domain.
+The files in folder lzma are copyrighted by [7-zip.org](http://7-zip.org) and were released under public domain (free).
 Our code and data (egtb files) are released under the liberal [MIT license](http://en.wikipedia.org/wiki/MIT_License), so basically you can use it with almost no restrictions.